What is the Prater testnet?

 Prater and Goerli Merge

-In preparation for the Ethereum merge, which has Ethereum migrating from a Proof-of-Work consensus mechanism to a Proof-of-Stake consensus mechanism, the Consensus Layer (CL) Proof-of-Stake testnet, Prater, will be merged with the Goerli, the Execution Layer (EL), Proof-of-Authority testnet.
+In preparation for the Ethereum merge, which had Ethereum migrating from a Proof-of-Work consensus mechanism to a Proof-of-Stake consensus mechanism, the Consensus Layer (CL) Proof-of-Stake testnet, Prater, was merged with the Goerli, the Execution Layer (EL), Proof-of-Authority testnet.

-Because Prater simulates a Proof-of-Stake, Consensus Layer environment, independent stakers and validators should use Prater to test their CL client configurations ahead of the official Prater merge with Goerli.
+Because Prater simulates a Proof-of-Stake, Consensus Layer environment, independent stakers, and validators should use Prater to test their CL client configurations before the official Prater merge with Goerli.

-If you are not an independent staker or node operator, and simply want to test dApps in a testnet, it is recommended that you use the Goerli testnet because it will be the primary testnet after the Ethereum Merge, with all others - Kovan, Ropsten, and Rinkeby - being deprecated.
+If you are not an independent staker or node operator and want to test dApps in a testnet, it is recommended that you use the Sepolia testnet because it is the primary testnet after the Ethereum Merge, with all others - Kovan, Ropsten, and Rinkeby - being deprecated.